Last updated October 2017

-If we don’t hear from you within a month after you have received our response, we will first do our best to contact you again, to make sure that you received the response.
-If after that, we still don’t receive a response from you for another week, we will consider the complaint to have been withdrawn or closed.
+If we don’t hear from you within a month after we have sent our response, we will consider the complaint to have been withdrawn or closed.

 If you believe that we have not handled your complaint properly, you can appeal to the Chair of Trustees.

 Please send your appeal in writing, clearly marked ‘Complaint-Appeal’ to: The Chair of Trustees, care of the Chief Executive:

 by post: CEO, The PSU, Royal Courts of Justice, Strand, London, WC2A 2LL

 The Chair may ask other Trustees to look at the appeal, and you will receive a further response within one month after you asked for a review, or within a time period agreed with you.

 (i) We try to help everyone who comes to us.
 Occasionally, we may not be able to help, and we will usually explain why we might refuse or withdraw PSU services.
 We do, however, reserve the right to refuse our services without an explanation, on rare occasions.
 We also reserve the right to select staff, volunteers and supporters to enable us to deliver our services in the best interests of the people we help.

 (ii) The names and contact details of Managers and Heads of Department can be found on our website: www.thepsu.org (See: ‘Who we are’ or ‘PSU Locations’).